The Cabinet of Art and Curiosity

 Seventeenth-century scholars studied ancient artifacts with the same attention as natural specimens.
 Bronze sculptures, ceramic pots, glass vessels, coins, and gems from ancient Egypt, Greece, and Rome were part of many Cabinets.
 Egyptian antiquities were particularly popular, but seventeenth-century scholars often did not understand their meaning and purpose (hieroglyphs were not yet deciphered).
 For instance, the Head of a cat would have been identified as part of a simple idol of a cat.
 Today we know that the cat is actually a manifestation of the powerful goddess Bastet.

 The late fifteenth through the sixteenth century is often called the Age of Exploration.
 Europeans traveling to Asia, Africa, and the New World brought back a variety of goods that were unfamiliar to people living in Europe.
 Shells, corals, stones, jewels, gold, featherworks, weapons, artifacts, and living species filled the ships returning from distant lands, frequently ending up in Cabinets of Art and Curiosity.
-Conquest and colonization followed in several parts of the world however, sometimes leading to unfair methods of acquiring these rarities.
+Conquest and colonization followed in several parts of the world, but with devastating consequences for indigenous peoples.

 This period also brought scientific discoveries and inventions.
 Some of these objects were displayed in Cabinets as examples of scientifica.
 The ability to measure time more accurately led to measuring devices combined with state-of–the-art automatons.
 The Lion Clock in the corner cabinet combines this new clock technology with mechanisms that make the lion’s mouth and eyes move.
 Such fanciful designs demonstrated human’s control over nature.